Skip to content

 --auth-token "$AUTH_TOKEN" \

-The master key is zeroized from memory.
-All subsequent signing requests return 503.
-In-flight requests that already loaded the signer reference complete normally — the seal takes effect for new requests only.
+The master key is zeroized from memory and new signing requests return 503.
+To resume, restart the signer and complete the normal unseal path for your mode.

 Terminal window